ishivanim/ML_BOT/README.md

 2. Chunking:

-    - Used MarkdownTextSplitter to break the dataset into overlapping chunks
+    - Used MarkdownTextSplitter to break the dataset into overlapping chunks for all the three datasets.

 3. Embedding:

-    - Generated vector embeddings using all-MiniLM-L6-v2 from HuggingFace
+    - Generated vector embeddings for all the three dataset's chunks using all-MiniLM-L6-v2 from HuggingFace
+    -  Created a descritption lists for ML,DL and AI and generated their vectors using the same embedding adn stored them using joblib.

 4. Vector Storage: